taurusilver7/instagram-2.0/README.md

 - Layout of the Application is created- Header, Feed and Modal.
 - A configuration file for whitelisting the domains for access by the next.js middle server is created and reload the server.
 - Once the logo image is added, the breakpoints for different CSS styles w.r.t the screen size are at mobile by default.
 The breakpoints for different screen size are added as utility classes to the div.
+- The search bar and the right option components are created and styled.

 # Next.js + Tailwind CSS Example